- Baker Scholars Class of 2018

 Contact Jimmy McLaughlin

-Bio: A DC-area native, Jimmy was born and raised in Fairfax, Virginia.
-He is currently pursuing a double major in economics and history with a minor in business administration.
+A DC-area native, Jimmy was born and raised in Fairfax, Virginia.
+He is an economics major and is minoring in both business administration and history.
 Outside the classroom, Jimmy is a student-athlete for Georgetown, competing as a wide receiver on the varsity football team.
-Additionally, he is continuing to pursue his long-time interest in writing as a columnist for The Hoya.
-Jimmy has spent his past two summers in Washington, D.C., most recently interning at The Todd Strategy Group, a political consulting and lobbying firm whose clients are healthcare stakeholders.
+Additionally, he has written for the The Hoya as a sports columnist for several semesters.
+Jimmy has spent his past three summers in Washington, D.C., most recently interning at The Todd Strategy Group, a political consulting and lobbying firm whose clients are healthcare stakeholders.
 The previous summer he interned at the National Football League in their government relations office.
-Following these experiences, Jimmy has become interested in the sports business industry as well as the intersection between business and government.
-Jimmy spends his free time volunteering with the Washington Nationals youth academy, playing pickup basketball, relaxing with friends, and patiently waiting for his Philadelphia Eagles to win their first Super Bowl.
+This summer, Jimmy will be interning for Bain and Company in their Washington, D.C. office.
+He looks forward to being exposed to a variety of different industries, but in particular Jimmy is interested in sports business and the intersection between business and government.
+Jimmy likes to spend his free time on volunteer projects with the varsity football team, as well as playing pickup basketball, golfing, and patiently waiting for his Philadelphia Eagles to win a Super Bowl.

 Contact Michael Mumma

-Bio: Michael was born and raised in Summit, New Jersey.
-He is pursuing a major in government with a double minor in economics and English.
-On campus, Michael interns at the Georgetown University Alumni & Student Federal Credit Union (GUASFCU) where he serves as vice president of member service and as a member of the human resources department.
-After his freshman year, he interned at a medical startup in Tucson, Arizona.
-This past summer, he worked at a non-profit law firm in Washington, D.C. that provides pro bono legal counsel to defend first amendment rights.
-In his spare time, Michael enjoys watching his hometown Yankees, spending time with his family (especially his dog), and researching his next travel destination.
+Michael is from Summit, New Jersey.
+He is pursuing a major in government with a double minor in economics and english.
+On campus, Michael serves as the Chief Operating Officer and Chairman of the Georgetown University Alumni & Student Federal Credit Union (GUASFCU), the largest entirely student run financial institution in the country.
+In past summers, he interned at a medical startup in Tucson, Arizona and worked as a research associate at a non-profit law firm in Washington, D.C.
+This summer, he will intern with the Boston Consulting Group (BCG) as a Summer Associate.
+In his spare time, Michael enjoys watching the Yankees, researching his next travel destination, and spending time with his family (especially his dog).

 Contact Sophia Ronga